dskrypa/cli_command_parser/docs/_src/inputs.rst

 :patterns: One or more glob pattern strings.
 :match_case: Whether matches should be case sensitive or not (default: False).
+:normcase: Whether :func:`python:os.path.normcase` should be called on patterns and values (default: False).

 Date & Time